Advice

 Key insights:

-• A home with good bones is likely a fixer-upper that needs cosmetic updates.
+• A home with good bones is structurally sound and in good condition, but it needs some cosmetic updates.

+There are many considerations when you’re making your list of must-haves and nice-to-haves during your home search.
 When deciding whether to buy a house that requires some attention or a turnkey property, you may have heard people refer to homes as having “good bones.”
-Generally speaking, a property with good bones is considered to be a fixer-upper home that requires smaller cosmetic updates, rather than a complete renovation.
+Generally speaking, a property with good bones is likely a fixer-upper home that requires smaller cosmetic updates, rather than a complete renovation.

 As you tour homes, be sure to consider and inspect various aspects of the structure and features of the property.
-Here are some insights you can use to ensure a home has good bones when buying.
+Here are some ways to tell when a house has good bones when buying.

 Size up the home structure

-Keep in mind, though, that unless you’re a contractor, you probably don’t have the expertise necessary to identify problems that might exist with the foundation and other parts of the home.
-That’s why Edina Realty recommends that you have a full home inspection as part of your purchase.
-A home inspector has the experience and training that allow them to identify less obvious issues and, sometimes, they might even recommend additional inspections by a more specialized expert (like a structural engineer).
+Keep in mind, though, that unless you’re a contractor, you probably don’t have the expertise needed to identify problems that might exist with the foundation and other aspects of the home.
+Having a full home inspection done before purchasing is a great way to ensure you understand the property’s condition and needed repairs.
+A home inspector has the experience and training to identify less obvious issues and, sometimes, they might even recommend additional inspections by a more specialized expert (like a structural engineer).

-Last, you can also look at the original materials used to build a home.
-For example, be on the lookout for solid hardwood, rather than laminate or linoleum.
-Wood can typically be restored to its original condition after it begins to appear aged.
-Synthetic materials, on the other hand, only degrade over time.
+Last, look at the original materials used to build a home.
+Solid hardwood, for example, can typically be restored to its original condition while synthetic materials like laminate or linoleum tend to degrade over time.
 You’ll also want to take a look at the doors of the home.
-Solid wood doors minimize sound travel from room to room, whereas hollow core doors do not.
+Solid wood doors minimize sound travel from room to room; hollow core doors do not.

 Check for unique features

-It’s true that charming features can be added to any house.
-For example, crown molding has become an increasingly popular addition to new homes over the past decade.
-However, a home with good bones may have unique details that are original to the house, and to the time period in which it was built.
+Charming features, like crown molding, can be added to any house.
+However, a home with good bones may have unique details that are original to the house and the time period in which it was built.

 Quality materials and modern homes

-Oftentimes, older homes are said to have good bones because these homes tended to use higher-quality materials when compared to modern or contemporary homes.
-But, newer homes can have good bones too!
+Oftentimes, older homes are said to have good bones because they tended to use high-quality materials.
+However, newer homes can have good bones, too!

-When buying a house, pay special attention to craftsmanship and the materials used.
+When buying a house, pay special attention to craftsmanship and materials used.
 Did the previous owners cut corners by using less expensive materials in flooring, cabinets, doors and even windows?
-Or, did they invest in the necessary components to create a house that will last?
+Or, did they invest in high-quality materials that will stand the test of time?

 Do you feel it in your bones?

-When it all comes down to it, the perfect house is about more than just the bones of a home — it's also about the property location, how the space will be used and what you're willing to put into the home versus what you hope comes with it.
+When it all comes down to it, the perfect house is about more than just good bones— it's also about the property location and how it works for your family and lifestyle.

 When you’re ready to begin your home search, reach out to Edina Realty or one of our agents to help you find the house with the right feel and quality.